The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Introduction

-To do this, we produce two samples of companions (one for planetary the other for stellar companions) with orbital properties following arbitrary distributions, of which we study the resulting projected separations $d$, relative to the binary semi-major axis $a_{\rm bin}$ ($d/a_{\rm bin}$, Sec. \ref{sec:binary sample}).
-Then, using a disc truncation prescription (Sec. \ref{sec:truncation}), we study the size of the cavity $a_{\rm cav}$ that each companion in the samples would carve, from which we calculate the distributions of projected separations relative to cavity sizes ($d/a_{\rm cav}$, Sec. \ref{sec:probabdistr}), and their cumulative distributions Sec. (\ref{sec:doacav1}).
-This quantity acts as the likelihood that a putative companion carving the cavity remains undetected because of the low resolution.
-We then use observational constraints on companion mass upper limits from \citet{vandermarel2021} to estimate the likelihood that the cavity of a set of real transition discs is carved by undetected stellar or planetary companions, due to lack of sensitivity (Sec. \ref{sec:obs}).
-Finally, we discuss the results (Sec. \ref{sec:discussion}) and the caveats of our analysis (Sec. \ref{sec:caveats}), and draw the conclusions of our work (Sec. \ref{sec:concl}).
+In light of these considerations, we present a novel statistical approach for quantifying the likelihood that a planetary or stellar companion, that is assumed to be carving the cavity, remains undetected because it is located too close to the central star (small projected separation) or too faint to be resolved at the moment of observation.
+To do this, we produced two samples of companions (one sample for planetary companions, and the other sample for stellar companions) with arbitrarily distributed orbital properties.
+We studied the resulting projected separations $d$ relative to the binary semi-major axis $a_{\rm bin}$ ($d/a_{\rm bin}$, Sect. \ref{sec:binary sample}).
+Using a disc truncation prescription (Sect. \ref{sec:truncation}), we then studied the size of the cavity $a_{\rm cav}$ that each companion in the samples would carve in a disc.
+We calculated the distributions of the projected separations relative to the cavity sizes ($d/a_{\rm cav}$, Sect. \ref{sec:probabdistr}) and their cumulative distributions Sect. (\ref{sec:doacav1}).
+This quantity acts as the likelihood that a putative companion that carved the cavity remained undetected because the resolution is too low.
+We then used the observational constraints on the upper mass limits for the companion from \citet{vandermarel2021} to estimate the likelihood that the cavity of a set of real transition discs was carved by undetected stellar or planetary companions because the required sensitivity was lacking (Sect. \ref{sec:obs}).
+We discuss the results in Sect. \ref{sec:discussion} and the caveats of our analysis in Sect. \ref{sec:caveats}, and we draw our conclusions in Sect. \ref{sec:concl}.